MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/packages/mrtk-packages.md

 ### Tools package

-The optional Microsoft.MixedRealityToolkit.Unity.Tools package includes helpful tools that enhance the mixed reality development experience using the Microsoft Mixed Reality Toolkit.
+The optional Microsoft.MixedRealityToolkit.Unity.Tools package includes helpful tools that enhance the mixed reality development experience using Microsoft Mixed Reality Toolkit.
 These tools are located in the **Mixed Reality Toolkit > Utilities** menu in the Unity Editor.

 > [!NOTE]